Skip to content

 autoloop memory list

 Prints the materialized memory (same format as prompt injection, without budget truncation).
+When AUTOLOOP_STATE_DIR is set, shows both project and run memory.
 Rendered entries include their stable IDs so memory remove is directly actionable.

 Memory status